Cuxhaven

-Cuxhaven ([kʊksˈhaːfn̩]; Cuxhoben) is an independent town and seat of the Cuxhaven district, in Lower Saxony, Germany.
+Cuxhaven ([kʊksˈhaːfn̩]; Cuxhoben) is a port town and seat of the Cuxhaven district, in Lower Saxony, Germany.
 The town includes the northernmost point of Lower Saxony.
-It is situated on the shore of the North Sea at the mouth of the Elbe River.
+The city serves as a gateway to the nearby Heligoland islands, a tax free zone off the coast of Germany.
+Cuxhaven is situated on the shore of the North Sea at the mouth of the Elbe River.
 Cuxhaven has a footprint of 14 km (east–west) by 7 km (north–south).
 Its town quarters Duhnen, Döse and Sahlenburg are especially popular vacation spots on the North Sea and home to about 52,000 residents.

 Cuxhaven is home to an important fisherman's wharf and ship registration point for Hamburg as well as the Kiel Canal until 2008.
 Tourism is also of great importance.
 The city and its precursor Ritzebüttel belonged to Hamburg from the 13th century until 1937.
+What remains of Ritzebüttel is Ritzebüttel Castle ('Schloss Ritzebüttel').
 The island of Neuwerk, a Hamburg dependency, is located just northwest of Cuxhaven in the North Sea.
 The city's symbol, known as the Kugelbake, is a beacon once used as a lighthouse; the wooden landmark on the mouth of the Elbe marks the boundary between the river and the North Sea and also adorns the city's coat of arms.